-Spotlight On: Career and College Promise
+Spotlight On: Career and College Promise (Updated for 2021)

 - College Transfer – Requires completion of at least 30 semester hours of college transfer courses, including English and mathematics.